About us

 Start to Finish Quality

-We grow elderberry the right way, with no pesticides or herbicides.
+We grow elderberry the right way, without pesticides or herbicides.
 We're hands-on with every elderberry product we make and each step is guided by the commitment to do it right.

-Our elderberries are processed by gentle shade drying or flash freezing.
-Elderflower is gently harvested mid-morning, then shade dried.
+Our elderberries are processed by shade drying or flash freezing.
+Elderflower is gently harvested mid-morning, and also shade dried.
 All Elderberry Apothecary products are processed and packaged on the farm.
 Our wines are crafted, bottled, and aged on our farm.

 We don't work with co-processors or sell through fulfillment companies.
 We manage every aspect of production in order to ensure top-shelf quality.
 We sell directly to our customers because we think you deserve our best!